wp-plugins/hot-news-manager/readme.txt

 == Description ==

-Puedes leer la descrición en español en la lengueta "Other Notes".
+NOTA: Puedes leer la descrición en español en la lengüeta "Other Notes".

+= Description =

 This plugin has 2 sections, one to publish the hot news items at front page and old news items at any other page and other section to manage the entire system.
 The first is used directly by typing the proper shortcode wherever the administrator decides, and the second is a full management section at admin panel.